 The main objectives are to quantify the levels of the main greenhouse gases including ozone depleting substances, describe the relevant optical and physical properties of aerosols, and document their development over time.
-Measurements of the greenhouse gas concentrations and aerosol properties are core data for studies and assessments of climate change, and also crucial in order to evaluate mitigation strategies and their effectiveness.
-The Norwegian monitoring sites are located in areas where the influence of local sources is minimal, hence the sites are representative for a wider region allowing detection of long-term changes in atmospheric composition.
+Measurements of the greenhouse concentrations and aerosol properties are core data for studies and assessments of climate change, and also crucial in order to evaluate mitigation strategies and their effectiveness.
+The Norwegian monitoring sites are located in areas where the influence of local sources is minimal, hence the sites are representative for a wider region allowing detection of long-term

 Figure 1: Location of NILU's atmospheric supersites measuring greenhouse gases and aerosol properties.
+Trollhaugen in Antarctica is not shown.